JPMorgan Chase & Co. Increases Dunelm Group (OTCMKTS:DNLMY) Price Target to GBX 1,230

-Other research analysts have also recently issued research reports about the company.
-Investec raised Dunelm Group from a “sell” rating to a “hold” rating in a research note on Monday, July 25th.
-Berenberg Bank dropped their price target on Dunelm Group from GBX 1,710 ($20.66) to GBX 1,200 ($14.50) in a research note on Wednesday, June 8th.
-Finally, Royal Bank of Canada lowered Dunelm Group from an “outperform” rating to a “sector perform” rating in a research report on Monday, July 4th.
+Other equities research analysts have also recently issued reports about the stock.
+Investec raised shares of Dunelm Group from a sell rating to a hold rating in a research note on Monday, July 25th.
+Berenberg Bank decreased their target price on shares of Dunelm Group from GBX 1,710 ($20.66) to GBX 1,200 ($14.50) in a research report on Wednesday, June 8th.
+Finally, Royal Bank of Canada cut shares of Dunelm Group from an outperform rating to a sector perform rating in a research report on Monday, July 4th.

 Dunelm Group Price Performance